krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 _continuous_, _time-dependent_ behaviors of systems.

-It *complements* classical statistical and probabilistic analysis, and is particularly well suited to domains where state, history, and path dependence complicate inference techniques.
+It *complements* classical statistical and probabilistic analysis, and is particularly well suited to domains like software development where state, history, and path dependence complicate  traditional inference techniques.

 On its own, the Presence Calculus provides a precisely defined set of modeling and computational primitives (shown in [@fig:key-concepts]) for analyzing the history and evolution of